arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE - Modbus Custom Editor Configuration](assets/pmc_plcide_customModbus.png)

-It is a helpful feature to have frequently deployed device configuration stored that is compatible with Modbus protocol.
+It is a helpful feature that saves frequently deployed device configurations compatible with the Modbus protocol.

 ### Project Overview

-The example project will be used to test the Modbus RTU connection between two Portenta Machine Control devices after you have prepared the necessary prerequisites and the necessary tools.
+The example project will test the Modbus RTU connection between two Portenta Machine Control devices after you have prepared the necessary prerequisites and tools.

 To create a live handshake verification procedure between two Portenta Machine Control devices, the example project will slightly modify its default example code using the counter ('cnt') variable and broadcast the counter data.

 Using the counter data from the 'Modbus RTU Server Portenta Machine Control', the 'Modbus RTU Client Portenta Machine Control' manages the programmable digital I/Os and digital outputs.
 Each Portenta Machine Control is assigned a simple task using the abovementioned elements.
 You will learn to configure the Modbus RTU role for each Portenta Machine Control device using the sections dedicated to each role.

-You may access the entire example project [here](assets/ModbusRTU_PMC_Example.zip) if you would like to test it right away.
+You may access the entire example project [here](assets/ModbusRTU_PMC_Example.zip) if you want to test it immediately.
 Every setting and component is ready to be assembled and uploaded to the corresponding Portenta Machine Control.

 The following sections will demonstrate how to set up each Portenta Machine Control according to its function in a Modbus RTU connection.

 #### Modbus RTU Server Portenta Machine Control
-<br></br>

 To configure the Portenta Machine Control as a Modbus RTU Server, navigate to the `RS485 SerialPort` tab in the `Resources` panel within the PLC IDE.
 It will open a `Modbus Configuration` window where you should choose the `Modbus RTU Slave` setting.
 For the tutorial example, we will employ the following properties for the server Portenta Machine Control: